mautic/developer-documentation-new/docs/rest_api/emails.rst

        "failedCount": 0
    }

+.. vale off

 Create a reply to a send Email send row
 ***************************************

+.. vale on

 This endpoint can create a record that a specific Email stat row received a reply.
 It marks an Email send stat as read.

 .. _http-request-7:

+.. vale off

 HTTP request
 ============

+.. vale on

 ``POST /emails/reply/TRACKING_HASH``

-Tracking hash is created as unique hash for each Email send stat record.
+The tracking hash provides a unique reference for each Email send stat record.

 .. _response-7: